What is light pollution?

 Disadvantages

-Excessive use of artificial lighting at night results in sky glare, which prevents astronomers from observing the stars and other celestial objects.
+Excessive use of artificial lighting at night results in sky glare, which prevents astronomers from observing stars and other celestial objects.

-In addition, light pollution affects the behavior of wildlife, especially nocturnal animals.
+Additionally, light pollution affects the behavior of wildlife, especially nocturnal animals.

 Another disadvantage of light pollution is its negative impact on human health.

-In addition, it can also interfere with hormone production and suppress the immune system's ability to fight disease.
+Additionally, it can also interfere with hormone production and suppress the immune system's ability to fight disease.

 Overall, it is essential to recognize the adverse effects of light pollution on both the environment and human well-being.

-Taking steps to reduce our reliance on artificial lighting, by using energy-efficient light bulbs or installing shields that direct light downwards, can significantly reduce these harmful impacts, while promoting sustainable living practices.
+Taking steps to reduce our reliance on artificial lighting, by using energy-efficient light bulbs or installing shields that direct light downwards, can significantly reduce these harmful impacts while promoting sustainable living practices.

 Conclusion